patowen/hypermine/docs/world_generation.md

 TODO: Picture of same pentagonal tiling with the final temperature of each voxel.

 ## Determining the temperature of each node
+The pentagonal tiling of the hyperbolic plane can be thought of as a set of lines dividing the hyperbolic plane instead of individual pentagons.

+TODO: Picture of pentagonal tiling with lines colored to distinguish them from each other

+Similarly, the dodecahedral tiling can be thought of as a set of planes dividing hyperbolic space.
+This interpretation of the dodecahedral tiling is important for understanding how the noise function works between nodes.

-To decide on a temperature for each node, we break the dodecahedral tiling up into the planes that divide one group of nodes from another.
-We associate each plane with a temperature offset, such that crossing a plane increases or decreases the temperature by a specific amount.
-Once we decide on a temperature of the root node, every other node has its temperature fully determined by the planes crossed by going from the root node to that node.
+To decide on a temperature for each node, we break the dodecahedral tiling up into this planes.
+We associate each plane with a randomly chosen temperature offset, such that crossing a specific plane in one direction increases or decreases the temperature by a specific amount, and crossing the same plane from the other side has the opposite effect.
+Once we decide on a temperature of the root node, this definition fully determines the temperature of every other node.

-TODO: Add 2D analogy and suitable pictures
+The following diagram shows an example the 2D equivalent of this algorithm.

+TODO: Picture of pentagonal tiling with each line labeled with the temperature offset, using arrows or something similar to show how this offset applies.
+The center of each pentagon is also labeled with a number with its current temperature.
+Integers are used everywhere to allow the reader to verify the math easily in their head.

+In this diagram, the randomly-chosen temperature offset of each line, along with the derived temperature of each node, is shown.
+Note how the difference in temperature between any two adjacent nodes matches the temperature offset of the line dividing them.

+The resulting noise generation algorithm allows for random variation while keeping nearby nodes similar to each other, which proves useful for multiple aspects of world generation.

+## Hills and Valleys
+TODO